COVID-19 updates & ways VSAC can help

 And, yes, VSAC offers education loans, too.
 Vermont students and families have access to VSAC’s student and parent loans for undergraduate and graduate education.
 Out-of-state students studying at a Vermont school can also apply for VSAC loans.

-For the 2021-2022 academic year, VSAC offers loans with a fixed rate as low as 3.79% APR—our lowest fixed rate ever.
-VSAC education loans can be used by Vermont residents going to programs anywhere in the U.S. or internationally AND for any students attending a Vermont school.
+For the 2021-2022 academic year, VSAC offers loans with fixed rates from 3.79%–6.72% APR.
+VSAC education loans can be used by Vermont residents going to programs anywhere in the U.S. or internationally OR for any students attending a Vermont school.
 If you’ve already maximized available federal Direct student loans, a VSAC loan may be your lowest-cost option.

 Have questions or need more information?
 Call us at 800-226-1029, 8 a.m. to 4:30 p.m., Monday through Friday and reach us via email at firstname.lastname@example.org.
 We're here to help with your career and education needs.
 Reach out to us!